N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: EFT of Spinning Gravitating Objects

-Next, we must consider the part of the point-particle action that accounts for finite-size effects, of which we have in the present sectors two types: spin-induced multipolar deformations, and tidal interactions, that are induced by all of the object's multipoles, including the mass and spin.
-Tidal interactions enter only as of the present high 5PN order, and thus we need to consider them properly for the present sectors, which we do in section \ref{tidaltheory}.
-For the spin-induced multipolar deformations, we consider the leading non-minimal linear couplings of the curvature to all orders in the spin, which were introduced in \cite{Levi:2015msa}:
+Next, we must consider the part of the point-particle action that accounts for finite-size effects, of which we have in the present sectors two types: spin-induced multipolar, and tidal deformations, that are both uniquely due to the presence of spin.
+Tidal effects enter (only) as of the present high $5$PN order, and thus we need to consider them properly for the present sectors, which we do in section \ref{tidaltheory} below.
+For the spin-induced multipolar deformations, we consider the leading non-minimal couplings to gravity to all orders in spin, that are linear in the curvature, which we introduced in \cite{Levi:2014gsa,Levi:2015msa}: